Schaudge/petsc/src/docs/sphinx_docs/install/install_documentation.rst

   recommend only installing PETSc with those configuration packages that you need for your work, not extras.

-Installing with TAU instrumentation package
+Installing With TAU Instrumentation Package
 ===========================================

 `TAU`_ package and the prerequisite `PDT`_ packages need to be installed separately (perhaps with MPI).
 Now use tau_cc.sh as compiler to PETSc configure: